Eliot Wolf

-Eliot Wolf (born March 21, 1982) is an American professional football executive who is the executive vice president of player personnel for the New England Patriots of the National Football League (NFL).
+Eliot R. Wolf (born March 21, 1982) is an American professional football executive who is the Executive Vice President of Player Personnel for the New England Patriots of the National Football League (NFL).
 He previously served in the Green Bay Packers' scouting department for 14 years before working as an assistant general manager with the Cleveland Browns in the late 2010s.

 Early life

 Wolf was born on March 21, 1982, in Oakland, California, to a Jewish family.
 He graduated from Notre Dame Academy in Green Bay, Wisconsin, in 2000 and from the University of Miami in 2003.
 Wolf's father, Ron Wolf, was general manager of the Packers from 1991 to 2000.

 Executive career

 Wolf joined the Packers as a pro personnel assistant in 2004.
 He became assistant director of pro personnel in 2008 and assistant director of player personnel in 2011 before advancing to director of pro personnel in 2012.
 On January 2, 2015, he was promoted to director of player personnel.
 A year later, on March 21, 2016, Wolf was promoted to director of football operations.
 In 2018, Wolf was one of four candidates interviewed to become the Packers' new general manager, but after Brian Gutekunst was hired for the job, Wolf left the Packers to be assistant general manager under John Dorsey with the Cleveland Browns.

 Wolf and Dorsey spent two seasons with the Browns before parting ways following the 2019 season, and Wolf joined the New England Patriots as a scouting consultant the following year.
 He was promoted to director of scouting with the Patriots in 2022 and became the executive vice president of player personnel following the departure of longtime head coach and de facto general manager Bill Belichick in 2024.